 As a primary contact health professional, there is also a role in the differential diagnosis of conditions that masquerade as musculoskeletal problems.
-Physios are highly skilled in this and appropriately referral on to other medical disciplines such as doctors, surgeons and psychologists.
+Physios are highly-skilled in this and appropriately refer on to other medical disciplines such as doctors, surgeons and psychologists.

 How do you become a Physiotherapist

 - Completed a Bachelor, Masters or Doctorate degree at a university, which will have taken at least four years to complete.